-- Pros: Intuitive operation, unlimited overdubbing, stereo ins and outs, “Silent Clear” function and the ability to multi-track loop with more than one Express (or Solo) XT connected together – set master/slave as desired and the loops will automatically sync.
+• Pros: Intuitive operation, unlimited overdubbing, stereo ins and outs, “Silent Clear” function and the ability to multi-track loop with more than one Express (or Solo) XT connected together.
+Just set master/slave as desired and the loops automatically sync.

-- Cons: Not enough features to compete with other loopers on the market, the biggest limiting factor may be the lack of internal memory locations or USB support, but additional features like time-stretching, quantize, stop modes, reverse playback, aux inputs and MIDI would all make it much better.
+• Cons: Not enough features to compete with other loopers; lack of internal memory locations or USB support; additional features like time-stretching, quantize, stop modes, reverse playback, aux inputs and MIDI would all make it better.

 DigiTech’s famous JamMan series of loopers has a new addition.
 The Express XT is a stripped-down looper, a simplistic model more easily comparable to the TC Ditto than to any previous stompbox-size JamMan models.
 For devout DigiTech supporters, the ability to connect multiple Express XTs together for multi-track looping may be a big selling point.
 Although the feature was also included on the Solo XT, the Express is cheaper, so it has the potential to be the first real taste of this feature for many loopers.
 Its small size and relatively limited functionality may be a concern for dedicated loopers, though, so it’s a good idea to see what it has to offer before you part way with your cash.